How You Can Boost Your Trial to Paid SaaS Conversion Rate

 You will need to dig deeper, but you know that this page is where to start looking!

-Aggregated analytics are not the only source of information: support tickets and help center usage stats will also give you valuable information about what kinds of things users are struggling with.
+Aggregated analytics is not the only source of information: support tickets and help center usage stats will also give you valuable information about what kinds of things users are struggling with.

 If the same problems keep appearing: